robots-make-art-too/EECS_1720/README.md

 - lies in the extension of `human experiences` especially relating to the `senses of existence` (represented by VR) and the `acquisition of cognition` (represented by AR)
 - Continuous development in human–computer interactions means this concept is still evolving...

+### Augmented Reality

+Augmented reality is a technique that adds layers to the world as we are used to it.
+These layers could be visual, auditory and sensory information to intensify your experience.

+Even though you can’t change the world you’re living in, augmented reality makes it possible to give your surroundings an extra dimension.
+By using images, sounds, texts or even GPS data, you can enrich the place you’re in.
+It is key that these elements are presented spatially to affect your depth perception.

+The AR technique has a certain degree of power, convincing your brain that those elements really exist in your environment.

 ---

 ## Learning Objectives